 Hey there sea changers.
 Recently I received an email from my website hosting provider letting my know that my URL is about to be renewed.
 That means that my site is almost two years old and if I include my others sites, I have been working at this caper for just over 2 and a half years.
-So, based on all of that work, today I am going to impart some wisdom on you all as we discuss my 7 blogging tips for 2021.
+So, based on all of that work, today I am going to impart some wisdom on you all as we discuss my 7 blogging tips this year.

 Ok, so wisdom may be a little strong however as I move myself into another year as a full time blogger, there are a number of things I am working on for my site based on my experience, analytics and education as I move forward.
-Now, of course, these tips are written from the point of view of having a website up and running – regardless of maturity however if you are totally new to this area of work, then I suggest you check out my post on How to Start a Website Blog in 2021 before returning here.
+Now, of course, these tips are written from the point of view of having a website up and running – regardless of maturity however if you are totally new to this area of work, then I suggest you check out my post on How to Start a Website Blog before returning here.

 So, let's check out my 7 tips below…

 Now I have read lots and lots of blogging help guides and the like in my time and in general, the one thing that sticks out the most from all of these is that “content is king”.
 Of course things like SEO, keywords and social media (much of which we will discuss below) are important, but if you are ever looking for something to do, then write content.
 At the end of the day, people go online and read blog posts for the content.

 The more you have, the more chance you have of someone finding your site.
 I like to think of it as a kiddy pool filled with white marbles which represent all the blog posts written in your niche.
 Every time you write a post you throw a red marble in and then another and then another as you write more posts.
 In time, the number of red marbles in the pool increases making it easier for people to grab one of yours instead of a white marble.